Rent Increase Notice Fill out the template

 The landlord should also review their lease and relevant tenancy laws to see whether there are any requirements regarding how this notice should be provided, or how much notice must be provided.
 For example, in many cases, the lease might say something about the form of notice (for example, whether it can be provided electronically such as by email, or whether it needs to be provided in hard copy and/or by registered post).
 There might be rules regarding the address(es) to which it must be sent.
 There might also be rules regarding the amount of notice that the landlord must provide - in other words, how long before the rent increase takes effect, that this notice must be provided.

-Once the notice is completed, the landlord should send a copy to all tenants on the lease.
+Once the Rent Review Notice has been filled out, the landlord can sign and date it and provide a signed copy to all tenants on the lease.
 The landlord should retain a copy of the notice for their own records, as well as evidence of the fact that they have provided the notice (for example, a send receipt or a copy of an email confirmation), in case the tenant later disputes having received the notice.

 Different laws may apply to this matter depending on which state or territory the property is located in, and whether the property has been leased for residential, commercial or retail purposes.